scholtz-gnome/brackenhurst-baptist-church/constitution/constitution.md

 ### 2 Members' Meetings

 1. Regular members’ meetings shall be held at least once a quarter, at a time apart from the regular corporate worship.
 These meetings shall ordinarily be held on the evening service of the Lord’s Day, following the evening morning? corporate gathering, but may be convened at other times upon the request of the elders or members as outlined below.
 The annual general meeting shall form the first of these quarterly meetings each year.
 Members’ meetings called on any day of the week, other than the Lord’s Day, shall be subject to written notice given on two successive Sundays before the day appointed for the meeting.
-Such notice shall be stated in the announcements and/or affixed to the notice board.
+Such notice shall be stated in the announcements.

 2. An elder/s designated by the eldership shall preside as moderator at all members’ meetings.
-The elders shall see that the stated meetings of the church are regularly held and that all required business is conducted according to biblical standards and the requirements of the constitution of the church.

 3. Provided all constitutional provisions for notification have been met, a quorum shall be understood to be met by those members present.